 - The slightest amount of movement makes it hard to steady the binoculars

 To have a steady view using high magnification binoculars (generally above 10x), you will need to use a tripod.
 If you want to use the same pair of binoculars each time that you go out bird watching, then the 8x or 10x magnification is considered to be the best option for the following reasons:

 Wider field of view: If a bird is in a tree, it would be easier to put your binoculars to your eyes and quickly see it.
 With a wider field of view, it won’t be as hard to focus.
 Basically, you won’t have to spend wasted time searching for the bird.
 Obviously, many subjects are not going to remain still and wait to be observed.
 Using a slightly lower magnification means that you will have a much wider field of view.
 This is why bird watchers opt for magnification in the range of 8x to 10x.

 The image will have better stabilisation: When it comes to handheld binoculars, having powerful magnification is not always a benefit.
-A 12x or 16x magnified image will shake significantly more than an 8x magnified image.
+A 12x or 16x magnified image will shake significantly more than a 10x magnified image.

 Eye Relief: The relief is the amount of distance between your eye and the eyepiece when you can still see your subject.
-You will find more 8x binoculars that have a good amount of relief and can be used with glasses than you will 10x binoculars.
+You will find more 8x or 10x binoculars that have a good amount of relief and can be used with glasses.
 The binoculars will be easier to use if you wear eyeglasses.
 Your eyes will not need to be as close to the eyepiece.